A Film Lover’s Guide to the Best Outdoor Cinemas in Europe

-Everything moves outdoor during the summer, and film screenings are no exception.
+Everything moves outdoors during the summer, and film screenings are no exception.
 Combining the high-quality sound and picture of an indoor movie theater with superb settings under the stars, Europe’s open-air cinemas are a favorite summer pastime.

 Whether it’s in a park, high on a rooftop, or in the shadow of an architectural landmark, there’s an outdoor movie theater or open-air film festival for everyone this summer in Europe.
-Here are 13 of the most spectacular:
+Here are 11 of the most spectacular:

 Cineteca di Bologna, Bologna

-Around 51 films are projected each summer under the open sky, on a huge screen in the city’s grandiose Piazza Maggiore, making it one of Europe’s most spectacular outdoor movie venues.
+Around 51 films are projected each summer under the open sky on a huge screen in the city’s grandiose Piazza Maggiore, making it one of Europe’s most spectacular outdoor movie venues.
 Cineteca di Bologna’s collection includes everything from documentaries, fictions, and silent movies to carefully restored black-and-white classics and valuable recent productions.

 The event is called Sotto le Stelle del Cinema and is part of Il Cinema Ritrovato, a long-established open-air film festival.